Free temporary France phone number to receive SMS online (+33)

 You stay long term

-If you live in Paris or Lyon and need a permanent line for calls and daily use, a real SIM from a French carrier is the right call.
+If you live in Paris or Lyon and need a permanent number for calls and daily use, a real SIM from a French carrier is the right call.

 You need mobile data